-Jude is the GRLLEN’s labour market analyst, futurist and demographer who contracts to the LLEN to conduct research projects.
+Jude is a labour market analyst, futurist and demographer who contracts to the LLEN to conduct research projects.
 She conducts our Environmental Scans and uses these scans, and the results of her other research projects, as the basis for data conversations with various groups, including schools and business groups.
 She provides insights into the future of work, particularly in relation to the introduction of new technologies.
 She also works with those groups to identify how the education/training, employment and economic sectors might work more effectively together to contribute towards better social and economic outcomes for the region.

 With an extensive background in supporting and teaching young people in alternative schooling, Deb has also taught and coordinated programs within the disability field, assisted newly arrived refugees, delivered various programs in community centres and mentored at risk youth and adults entering the workforce.

 With a genuine passion to empower and create opportunities for growth, Deb is committed to assisting people to overcome barriers and recognise that they indeed have real and valued potential.

-As the The Ticket to Work Network Coordinator, Catherine comes to this project after working for 35 years with a diverse range of students across all sectors of education.
+As the Ticket to Work Network Coordinator, Catherine comes to this project after working for 35 years with a diverse range of students across all sectors of education.
 Catherine values the partnership building and collective impact that this project engenders in its aim of supporting young people with disabilities in their transitions from school to the workplace.

 Catherine has a long association with GRLLEN beginning in 2004.
 She has them to thank for her Graduate Diploma in Applied Learning from Deakin Uni, which ultimately led on to her Masters in Applied Learning and for being part of the wonderful Post Compulsory Change Program in 2007.